Index

 Real Asset: something that has an intrinsic value due to its substance and properties.

-_(Note that the distinction between financial and non-financial asset is not binary and well defined: for example, is gold a financial or physical/real asset?)
+(Note that the distinction between financial and non-financial asset is not binary and well defined: for example, "is gold a financial or physical/real asset?")

-Financial assets can be caterogized as follows:
+Financial assets can be categorized as follows:

-• Riskless assets: assets whose future values can be known with certainty (a government bond that yields 100 CHF in 5 years, assuming no default)
+- Riskless assets: assets whose future values can be known with certainty (a government bond that yields 100 CHF in 5 years, assuming no default)

-• Derivatives are risky assets whose future values depend on the price of other assets.
+- Derivatives are risky assets whose future values depend on the price of other assets.

 A bond is often considered a riskless asset (depending on the issuer).